Ultra-Fast Accurate AoA Estimation via Automotive Massive-MIMO Radar: Numerical Simulation Analysis

-For another matrix-inversion method, although its time complexity in approximating a noise subspace is reduced to some extents, it still has two drawbacks in real applications.
-First, in order to accurately estimating AoAs, the required sample length $N$ would be relatively large.
-Second, its estimation accuracy may be guaranteed only in the condition of high SNRs, so that the approximated subspace is sufficiently accurate (as discussed in Section~\ref{sec:prior_works}).
-In the case of a short length $N \leq M$ or a strong noise ($\sigma_K(\S) \simeq \sigma_n^2$), it becomes unstable and produces false objects or inaccurate AoAs.
+For another matrix-inversion method, even through the time complexity in approximating noise subspace is reduced to some extent, it still has drawbacks in realistic applications.
+Its estimation accuracy may be guaranteed only in high SNRs, subject to the sufficiently accurate approximation of subspace.
+In the case of $N \leq M$ or strong noise ($\sigma_K(\S) \simeq \sigma_n^2$), it may be unstable and produces false objects or inaccurate AoAs.

-Except for the linear scalability and the real-time implementation, our fast-MUSIC is highly accurate and stable, as shown in Figure 8.
-Unlike its counterparts that have to scarify accuracy for complexity, this new approach overcomes the long-standing contradiction between high resolution and low complexity.
-By achieving the high-resolution estimation at a linear scalable complexity, it provides the great potential to future massive-MIMO radars, especially for the emerging automotive scenarios with one ambitious goal -- the real-time super-resolution sensing.
+Except for the linear complexity and real-time implementation, our fast-MUSIC is highly accurate and stable.
+Unlike its counterparts that have to scarify accuracy for complexity, our new method resolves the long-standing dilemma between high resolution and low complexity in MIMO radar signal processing.
+It thus achieves the high-resolution AoA estimation at a scalable complexity, which provides also the great potential to massive MIMO signal processing.